AmrAb-05/fut-sniping-docs/faq.md

 ## Can I use the Sniping Bot on more than 1 device or EA account?

 For each Sniping Bot account, there are 2 rules when it comes to using the Bot with multiple devices or EA accounts:
 1. You can only run 1 instance of the Sniping Bot at a time.
 For example, you cannot run the Bot on both your laptop and PC at the same time.
-It will cause your Web App to crash.
+It will cause your Web App to crash on one of your devices.
-2. You can only switch
+2. You can switch EA accounts at any time as long as you are on the same device.
+And you can switch devices at any time as long as you're on the same EA account.
+If you want to switch both the device *and* the EA account that you're using, you can only do this once every 7 days.